gowrihareeshg-cmd/useless_project_temp/BiscuitProtector/README.txt

 The Biscuit Integrity percentage is calculated according to the elapsed time compared with the selected biscuit's benchmark.

-The system also provides four warning levels:
+The system provides four warning levels:

 - 🟢 STILL SAFE
 - 🟡 GETTING CLOSE